marcin-chwedczuk/_blog/_posts/2018-09-08-you-can-live-without-your-mocking-framework.md

     .Publish(Arg.Do<FirstEvent>(e => firstEvent = e));
 {% endhighlight %}
-In the assert (then) part of the test we use again library specific sytnax to check that a method on a mock was called with given set of arguments.
+In the assert (then) part of the test we use again library specific syntax to check that a method on a mock was called with given set of arguments.

 This approach is fine but it has some disadvantages: